 Average split: The average speed you rowed throughout the duration of your workout.

 Best split: Your fastest split time hit during a workout.

-SPM (Strokes Per Minute): A cadence metric, measured by the number of strokes you take per minute.
+SPM (Strokes Per Minute): SPM is a cadence metric, measured by the number of strokes you take per minute.

-BPM (Beats Per Minute): A measurement of your heart rate.
+BPM (Beats Per Minute): BPM is a measurement of your heart rate.
 This metric will only populate if you have a heart rate monitor connected.

 Calories: An estimated amount of energy your body expends during the course of a workout, measured in calories (or kCals).